bevyengine/bevy-website/content/learn/contribute/project-information/project-goals.md

 ## Goal Issue Template

-Only SMEs and Maintainers should create new Goals!
+Only SMEs and Maintainers should create new Goals (see rationale in the "What is a Goal?" section above)!
 If that is you, copy this template when creating a new Goal.
 We put this template here, rather than adding it as a GitHub issue template, because we don't want normal users creating Goals.

 1. Name the Goal.
-See the "What is a Goal?" section above for naming conventions.
+This should be a short, functional name, as it would be communicated to the public.
+This is a market-able "feature name", like "PBR Renderer", "Relationships", etc. Avoid using things like "initial" or "MVP" in the name, as this is implied.
 2. Add the `C-Goal` and `X-Needs-SME` labels.
 3. Paste in the markdown template below.
 4. Fill in the template.